mjrgh/DCSExplorer/README.md

 [PinMame](https://github.com/vpinball/pinmame) is another place to look for a certain amount technical information, but that will only tell you about the hardware.
 PinMame includes a software emulator that can run the original ROM images from the DCS boards, and the emulator's source code contains a lot of fine-grained detail about how the original circuit boards work.
 The emulator has details that you can't learn from reading the published schematics of the boards, because the boards use proprietary PLAs (programmable logic arrays) whose programming isn't published anywhere.
 The PLAs implement most of the external addressing logic that connects the CPU to the on-board peripherals, so you can't infer from the schematics alone how the software is meant to access the peripherals or what side effects are triggered in the hardware when it does.
 That's something you have to know to understand how the ROM software works.
 The PinMame code also helps nail down some of the details of the various chips on the board, such as the ADSP-2105 CPU and AD1851 DAC, and how they're used in that particular application.

-When I say that the PinMame source code "contains" this information, I don't mean to suggest that it's explicitly documented there.
-I just mean that the information is embodied in the structure of the C code.
-If you can read the C code, you can work backwards from the code to infer things about how the hardware being emulated must have worked.
+But PinMame will only tell you about the DCS hardware environment; PinMame's whole philosophy is that the software is a black box that you trick into thinking it's still running in a dark corner of an arcade in a mall in the 1980s.
+It doesn't try to peek inside to see what the software is made of.
+The present project takes the exact opposite approach: forget the hardware, let's figure out everything the software is doing.

 ## Third-party software credits